codebytes/aib-template/README.md

 Describe different ideas on how to enhance or customize for their use cases

-## Available Features

-Describe the core features and components of your project.
-You can structure this section in bullet points or a table format, depending on what makes the most sense for your project.

 ## How to Contribute

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <https://cla.opensource.microsoft.com>